HIJAZI9/Pictrs/README.md

 * Set Up the Database `rails db:create > rails db:migrate` > `rails db:seed` or Alternatively, you can manually create a user by using the Rails console.
 Open the console with the following command `rails c` then `User.create(username: "Christian", password: "123")`
 * Finally, run the Rails server and visit http://localhost:3000 in your browser to see the application running locally. `rails s`

+## Try the Application Online (Heroku Deployment)

+This application is deployed on Heroku and can be tested directly using the following link:

+### Test Credentials
+To log in and test the app, use the following credentials:

+- **Username:** Christian
+- **Password:** 123

+### How to Test

+1. Visit the app at [https://hijazi-91e9239f6fdf.herokuapp.com/login](https://hijazi-91e9239f6fdf.herokuapp.com/login).
+2. Enter the test credentials above in the login form.
+3. Test the app's functionality.

+> **Note:** The app is hosted on Heroku, so you don't need to run it locally.
+Just visit the provided URL to test it.
+### Important Note About Layout

+- The current template is **not optimized for mobile devices**.
+It is designed to be used on **laptop-sized screens** or larger.
+- If you try to access the app on a mobile screen, some elements might not display as intended.